Legal cannabis is the fastest-growing

 U.S. hemp-based products are expected to grow from $820 million in 2017 to a $1.9 billion by 2022, with CAGR of 14.4%.

-Across the globe, we have seen the cannabis industry massively expand as more countries legalize cannabis.
+Across the globe, we have seen the marijuana industry massively expand as more countries legalize cannabis.
 The market shows no signs of slowing, and industry analysts expect the worldwide legal marijuana market to grow from its current value of $9.2 billion to an incredible $57 billion by 2027.

-Industry experts estimate that the nation’s medical and recreational marijuana market is currently valued at $8.3 billion, and project that it will surge to $25 billion by 2025.
+Marijuana industry experts estimate that the nation’s medical and recreational marijuana market is currently valued at $8.3 billion, and project that it will surge to $25 billion by 2025.
 In four years time, the U.S. cannabis industry is expected to deliver as many as 340,000 full-time jobs, and make a nearly $80 billion economic impact.

 U.S. cannabis laws have not kept up with evolving public attitudes and medical research findings.
 On a federal level, cannabis has been prohibited since 1970.
 The Controlled Substances Act, signed into law by Richard Nixon, classifies cannabis as a Schedule I drug, a category reserved for substances with 1) a high potential for abuse and 2) no currently accepted medical use in treatment.